andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

   export PATH="$HOME/dcm2niix/build/bin/:$PATH"

-You can check to see whether it is now in your $PATH, by typing the following
+You can check to see whether it is now in your $PATH, by typing the following, which should return the path to dcm2niix

 ::

   which dcm2niix

-  which should return the path to dcm2niix
+Regardless of which BIDS conversion software you choose, most run dcm2niix under the hood, so it is worthwhile to have.
+If you are working on your university/institution’s HPC, you may have access to dcm2niix; however, you will want to check to ensure that you are using the most current version, as newer versions are most up to date with the BIDS specifications.

 dcm2bids Installation
 *********************